This Dog Stop crazy Barking

 Do Make Sure Your Dog Gets Enough Exercise

 Many dogs have lots of energy.
 They need to exercise regularly.
 When your dog is tired, it’s less likely to bark.
 When it has pent-up energy and is bored, it will be more of a nuisance.
+Note: Get more info from professional dog trainer.

 Training Your Dog to Stop Barking

 If you’re wondering how to train a dog to stop barking, you need to remove the reward/motivation.
-If your dog always barks when people ring the doorbell, put up a sign asking visitors to refrain from ringing the bell.
+If your dog always barks when people ring the doorbell, put up a sign asking visitor to refrain from ringing the bell.
 You can have some more control when training your dog this way instead of stimulating them needlessly.

 If your dog barks because it’s guarding territory or being protective, restrict what your dog sees when it is in its territory.
 Close off your fence so that your dog can’t see outside, for example.